JamieNagy/disaster-servival/README.md

 ## Results and Analysis

 - **Model Performance**: The notebook documents the models' performance during cross-validation, showing accuracy and other relevant metrics.
-- **Final Accuracy**: The best model achieved a development accuracy of 84.14%.
+- **Final Accuracy**: The best model achieved an accuracy of 83.80%.

-## Future Improvements

-- **Feature Engineering**: Explore more features or different ways to engineer existing features.
-- **Model Ensembling**: Combine predictions from multiple models to improve accuracy.
-- **Hyperparameter Tuning**: Further optimize model hyperparameters using more advanced techniques or wider parameter ranges.

 ## Acknowledgments